GsDevKit/GsDevKit_home/docs/installation/installDevKitServerAndClient.md

 A complete GsDevKit installation includes both a server and a client, which can be on the same or on different nodes.
 These instructions provide information on installing both on a single node.
 This is part of the [instructions for installing on a single desktop machine][1]; refer to these instructions for the OS configuration required and other steps.

-The GsDevKit server and client shared installation  may be installed on **Linux** or **Mac**.
+The GsDevKit server and client shared installation  may be installed on **Linux** or **Mac**; the instructions are the same for both.

-###Install Server

-The following steps are involved in installing the GsDevKit server and client.
-For an example script to execute, see  [Install GsDevKit server and client](#script-to-install-both-server-and-client).

 ####GemStone Version and License
 Before running installing the server, please check on the [GemStone/S 64 Bit product page for the latest versions][2] and visit [the Community and Web Edition Licensing page for information on the license included with the download and other options][3].
 It is a good idea to acquire a free, Limited Community License by sending email to sales@gemtalksystems.com.
 It is also recommended that you download and use the latest version of the GemStone/S 64 Bit product.
 The following instructions are for version 3.2.9.

+###Install Server

+The following steps are involved in installing the GsDevKit server and client.
+For an example script to execute, see  [Example Script to Install GsDevKit server and client](#example-script-to-install-both-server-and-client).

 1. **Determine your installation directory and clone GsDevKit_home to that location**